-Chris Sozou, Virgin Money Australia’s General Manager Wealth & Insurance, outlines some of the lifestyle factors that influence the way you could be investing in super during your 30’s.
+Chris Sozou, Virgin Money Australia's General Manager Wealth and Insurance, outlines some of the lifestyle factors that influence the way you could be investing in super during your 30's.

 - Higher paying jobs